Tulsa - Where Business Grows

 A revitalized city is developing.

-• Tulsa’s ranked as a top performing metro economy during the recovery, according to the Brookings Institution.
+• Tulsa is ranked as a top-20 performing metro economy during the recovery, according to the Brookings Institution.

-• The Tulsa area’s hiring outlook is among best in the nation, as reported by the Manpower Employment Outlook Survey.
+• The Tulsa area's hiring outlook is among best in the nation, according to the Manpower Employment Outlook Survey.